“`

 4. Find relaxation without the stress of travel.

 So, dust off that local guidebook, grab your metaphorical suitcase, and set out on a staycation.
 Who knows?
-You might find that the real magic lies not in the destination but in seeing your world anew.
+You might find that the real wonder lies not in the destination but in seeing your world anew.
 Just don’t forget to take selfies.
 After all, if it’s not on Instagram, did it really happen?

 • Staycation: Where Your Sofa Doubles as a Beach Chair and Lifeguard